Skip to content

 Tramadol Guide: What is Tramadol?

-Tramadol is like an opioid analgesic1.
+Tramadol is like an opioid analgesic.
 Like fentanyl, it is a synthetic opioid.
 It causes the brain to adjust how the body feels and reacts to pain.
 Tramadol also is known by its brand name Ultram®, Ultram ER®, Rizolt™, and Conzip®.

 Drug Class and Schedule